KanLi1002/Priority-Matrix-for-Lead-Molecule-Selection/README.md

 # Priority-Matrix-for-Lead-Molecule-Selection
 Lead Molecule Selection: Priority Score Visualization

-Overview

-This project provides a 3D visualization of lead molecule selection based on key pharmacokinetic and pharmacodynamic properties.
+This little program provides a 3D visualization of lead molecule selection based on key pharmacokinetic and pharmacodynamic properties.
 It uses a priority score model to rank molecules based on their potency, cytotoxicity, and microsomal stability.
 The results are displayed in a 3D scatter plot, where colors represent the normalized priority scores.

-Mathematical Framework
+## Mathematical Framework

 The prioritization of molecules is based on a weighted scoring system, defined as: